Please email any questions you have to our Q&A Department.

 Q: What are the obligations of the Licensors with regard to their MPEG-2 Essential Patents?

-A: Each Licensor is under an obligation to grant to MPEG LA a worldwide, nonexclusive license under all MPEG-2 Essential Patents that it has the right to license or sublicense to allow MPEG LA to grant worldwide, nonexclusive sublicenses under such patents under terms of the MPEG-2 Patent Portfolio License.
+A: Each Licensor is under an obligation to grant to MPEG LA a worldwide, nonexclusive license under all MPEG-2 Essential Patents that it has the right to license or sublicense presently or in the future, enabling MPEG LA to grant worldwide, nonexclusive sublicenses under such patents under terms of the MPEG-2 Patent Portfolio License.

 Q: Are all MPEG-2 Essential Patents included?